kwiksher/kwik5tmplt/doc/src/design/tools/plugins.md

   **Publish** all images of selected documents

-  1. mark the checkboxes of documents you want to publish
+  1. mark checkboxes of document's names you want to publish

     https://developer.adobe.com/xd/uxp/uxp/reference-spectrum/User%20Interface/